Hunger Crisis In the DRC

 WFP reached 6.9 million people in the DRC in 2020, but millions more are severely food insecure.

-- 5.2M Congolese are displaced from their homes
+- 5.5M Congolese are internally displaced from their homes

 WFP operates UNHAS, running daily flights and carrying humanitarian workers, cargo, mobile laboratories and protection equipment.
-One helicopter is equipped with a decontamination chamber and two isolation cells to safely fly Ebola patients.
+UNHAS also enables access to Ebola-affected areas.

-Cash is an effective and cost-efficient form of food assistance that allows families to buy what they want in local stores.
-With cash transfers, people can buy a variety of food items, improving their nutritional intake and bolstering local economies.
+Cash is an effective and cost-efficient form of food assistance that allows families to buy what they want in stores.
+With cash transfers, people can buy a variety of food items and improve their nutrition.

-Purchase for Progress (P4P) focuses on teaching small-scale farmers how to run and grow their businesses , from planting and harvesting to storing and selling .
-Women receive special support so they can sell products like baked goods, livestock or charcoal.
+WFP teaches small-scale farmers how to run and grow their businesses , from planting and harvesting to storing and selling .
+Women receive special support so they can sell products like livestock or charcoal.